codepath/android_guides/Using-DialogFragment.md

 Note that [third party libraries](https://github.com/afollestad/material-dialogs) can be used to simplify and improve styling as well.

+In order to use this library, you will need to add in maven repository to your build.gradle file.
+Your gradle file should look [something like this].(https://github.com/afollestad/impression/blob/master/app/build.gradle#L38-L46)

 ## Sizing Dialogs

 In certain situations, you may want to set the height and width of the `DialogFragment` at runtime during creation.
 This can be done easily with `getDialog().getWindow()` as follows.
 In the XML simply set the root layout to wrap_content: